Grammy Awards: Reactions to nominations and awards

+In a 2011 profile for The New York Times after the 53rd Grammy Awards, frontman Justin Vernon of indie band Bon Iver was asked about the Grammys and how he would react to a nomination for his group.
+He said he wanted to acknowledge his parents' support in his speech since they would find it stupid if he did not go, but he also wanted to tell everybody to go home instead of "pretending that this is important."
+He later reaffirmed this sentiment, accusing ninety-eight percent of artists in the room of being compromised by wanting to get the award.
+He also questioned who gave out the awards and who voted, adding that "it's just not important and people spend too much time thinking about it."

 Bon Iver subsequently received four nominations in November for the 54th Grammy Awards.
 After winning, Vernon said in his acceptance, "It's really hard to accept this award.
 There's so much talent out here [...] and there's a lot of talent that's not here tonight.
 It's also hard to accept because you know, when I started to make songs I did it for the inherent reward of making songs, so I'm a little bit uncomfortable up here."

 In his article "Everything Old Is Praised Again", Jon Caramanica of The New York Times criticized Grammy voters for being "conservative" and disregarding more "forward-looking" music and wrote in response to the 54th Grammy Awards, "for the umpteenth time, the Grammys went with familiarity over risk, bestowing album of the year honors (and several more) on an album that reinforced the values of an older generation suspicious of change."
 He cited the Grammy successes of Lauryn Hill's The Miseducation of Lauryn Hill (1998), Norah Jones' Come Away with Me (2003), and Adele's 21 (2011) as examples of "the Grammys drop[ping] a boatload of awards on a young female singer-songwriter and her breakthrough album".
 Of Kanye West's absence from the ceremony, Caramanica stated, "He didn't even bother to show up for the broadcast, which was well enough because hip-hop was almost completely marginalized."